Aluminium oxide: Electrical insulation

 The Al2O3 films prepared using O3 show 10–100 times lower leakage current density compared with those prepared by H2O.

 Aluminium oxide, being a dielectric with relatively large band gap, is used as an insulating barrier in capacitors.

 Other

+Before the advent of domestic plastics, aluminium ice cream scoops would, with wear and tear, leave aluminium residue.

 In lighting, translucent aluminium oxide is used in some sodium vapor lamps.
 Aluminium oxide is also used in preparation of coating suspensions in compact fluorescent lamps.

-In chemistry laboratories, aluminium oxide is a medium for chromatography, available in basic (pH 9.5), acidic (pH 4.5 when in water) and neutral formulations.
+In chemistry laboratories, aluminium oxide is a medium for chromatography, available in basic (pH 9.5), acidic (pH 4.5 when in water), and neutral formulations.
+Additionally, small pieces of aluminium oxide are often used as boiling chips.

-Health and medical applications include it as a material in hip replacements and birth control pills.
+Health and medical applications include it as a material in hip replacements and birth-control pills.